 Also, beware of the dead mangroves!
 Although they serve as a spectacular setting for your Instagram photos, you can get hurt too.

 This beach may be in an interior location.
 Still, you will not lack somewhere to enjoy the local delicacies and grab a refreshing drink.
 Some things to do in Playa Cayo Jutias include camping, swimming, and fishing.
 However, this location is plagued by mosquitoes, so ensure you bring repellent with you.

 #8.
 Playa Los Cocos (Santa Lucia) – Camaguey

 The waters of Los Cocos are enticingly warm.
-The shallow drop allows you to walk even more than 100meters into the water before it gets to shoulder level and you have to swim.
-Plus, despite the shortage of adequate infrastructure, many all-inclusive resorts at Los Cocos offer authentic Cuban cuisines and a lovely ambiance.
+The shallow drop allows you to walk even more than 100 meters into the water before it gets to shoulder level and you have to swim.
+Plus, despite the shortage of adequate infrastructure, many all-inclusive resorts at Los Cocos offer authentic Cuban cuisine and a lovely ambiance.

-Furthermore, birdwatchers have the opportunity to lay back and enjoy the sights of flamingoes strutting back and forth in this area.
+Furthermore, birdwatchers can lay back and enjoy the sights of flamingoes strutting back and forth in this area.

 Santa Lucia is also famous for its coral reef, bull sharks, and tropical fishes.
-There are several sank ships, too, like the Mortera, a ship that sank in 1898.
+There are also several sank ships, like the Mortera, which sank in 1898.